warrenpearson/mapmyrun-client/README.md

 ### N.B.

 The script makes an effort to limit the number of requests it makes (out of respect for the MapMyRun infrastructure), but it's not very smart.

+Originally written for You VS The Year 2017.

+Updated for 2018.